phoenixthrush/windows-activator/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Dependencies

--   winget install ffmpeg
+### How does it work?

+The activator installs a generic Retail, OEM, or MAK key, then patches gatherosstate.exe (downloaded from the MS ADK) via GamersOsState to generate a genuine ticket to create a valid digital license.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## How does it work?

-The activator installs a generic Retail, OEM, or MAK key, then patches gatherosstate.exe (downloaded from the MS ADK) via GamersOsState to generate a genuine ticket to create a valid digital license.
+## Office Activation

+Activates most Office versions on Windows 8 and later, including Server editions, except Office 2010 and UWP apps.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Features

+-   Works offline and stays activated permanently
+-   Survives Office repairs, updates, and Windows upgrades without reactivation
+-   Server side Office 365 features like 1TB OneDrive storage are not available, but all other features and 5GB of free storage remain
+-   Does not modify system files, just installs a custom open source SPPC.dll for activation

 <p align="right">(<a href="#readme-top">back to top</a>)</p>